tmwine/github-upload/README.md

 ### Routines

+This section lists all of the available routines, including a short description.

   #### binary alphabets:
   - BinAlpha_Mx_Gen.m: generates the {M<sub>1</sub>\*P,M<sub>2</sub>\*P,P} matrix set; gives option to save result in a .bin file